sktsandy/sktsandy/README.md

 - 🌱 I’m currently learning Node, Mongodb and Mysql

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to React, MERN stack and related technologies

 <br/>